 https://www.nhc.noaa.gov

-The VoIP Hurricane Net Management team continues to closely watch Hurricane Lee.
+The VoIP Hurricane Net Management Team will closely monitor the progress of TD 14 and any other systems threatening land in the Atlantic Tropics.
 Thanks to all for their continued support of the VoIP Hurricane Net!

 73,Rob-KD1CY.